Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers

-\paragraph{\textbf{Self-supervised Learning for Point Clouds.}} Self-supervised learning (SSL) for 3D representations aims to learn features that transfer well across diverse point cloud tasks, such as shape classification, object detection, and part segmentation.
-Recent SSL approaches for point clouds generally fall into two categories: contrastive learning~\cite{he2020momentum,xie2020pointcontrast,chhipa2022depth} and masked autoencoding~\cite{wang2021occo,yu2022point,pang2022masked}.
-PointContrast~\cite{xie2020pointcontrast} and DepthContrast~\cite{chhipa2022depth} use an instance discrimination task~\cite{he2020momentum} to learn 3D representations.
-OcCo~\cite{wang2021occo} learns point cloud representations by reconstructing the original point cloud from occluded views, while IAE~\cite{yan2022iae} trains an autoencoder to recover implicit features from point cloud inputs.
-Inspired by the success of masked autoencoding in vision~\cite{he2022masked} and language representation learning~\cite{devlin2018bert}, Point-BERT~\cite{yu2022point} and Point-MAE~\cite{pang2022masked} learn representations by predicting masked regions, using transformers as the underlying architecture.
-In this work, we adopt Point-MAE as our self-supervised learning method due to its state-of-the-art performance in various 3D understanding tasks.

-\paragraph{\textbf{Learning from Synthetic Data}} Synthetic data has become popular in computer vision, especially in scenarios where ground-truth annotations are difficult to obtain or where privacy and copyright issues arise.
+\textbf{Learning from Synthetic Data.} Synthetic data has become popular in computer vision, especially in scenarios where ground-truth annotations are difficult to obtain or where privacy and copyright issues arise.
 State-of-the-art performance in mid-level or 3D vision tasks is often achieved through training on synthetic data, including tasks like optical flow~\cite{teed2020raft}, depth estimation~\cite{yang2024depth}, dense tracking~\cite{karaev2023cotracker}, relighting~\cite{xu2018deep}, novel view synthesis~\cite{xu2019deep}, and material estimation~\cite{li2018learning}.
 Procedurally generated synthetic data has also been explored for self-supervised representation learning in images~\cite{baradad2021learning,baradad2022procedural} and videos~\cite{yu2024learning}, and more recently for multi-view feed-forward 3D reconstruction~\cite{xie2024lrm}.
-Concurrent with our study, Yu~\etal~\cite{yu2024learning} investigates self-supervised video representation learning from procedurally generated images and videos.
 In this work, we explore self-supervised representation learning for point clouds, using synthetic 3D shapes generated by procedural 3D programs.